 Radyn inched open his eyes.
-Above, the sky was dark, the stars white, stark and innumerable.
+Above, the sky was dark, the stars white and innumerable.
 Wisps of cloud drifted lazily below.
 He lay there for a moment, sprawled on the caravan roof listening to the sounds of the great forest, wondering what had awoken him.

 Voices floated to him from the camp below.
 It seemed not everyone had retired.
-Still, the voices were few, perhaps only a handful.
-He frowned and listened more intently, then grimaced.
+Radyn frowned and listened more intently, then winced.
 Uric.
 Radyn recognised his foster father’s gravelly chuckle immediately.

-Radyn lifted his head just high enough to peek over the caravan’s sideboards.
+He lifted his head just high enough to peek over the caravan’s sideboards.
 The convoy had set up for the night in a place where the forest road widened into a clearing.
-The caravans were arranged in a semicircle against the clearing’s edge, allowing space enough for travellers to pass.
-No two caravans were the same size or shape, making an odd silhouette in the pale blue moonlight.
+No two caravans were the same size or shape, making an odd silhouette in the blue moonlight.

-Trying to stay as low as possible, Radyn hoisted himself up onto his haunches, gripping the sideboard against a sudden wave of nausea.
-He took a breath, let the dizziness pass, and vaulted over caravan’s side, landing in a half crouch between the carriages and the tree line.
+Radyn hoisted himself up onto his haunches, gripping the sideboard against a sudden wave of nausea.
+He took a breath, let the dizziness pass, and vaulted over the caravan’s side, landing in a crouch between the carriages and the tree line.

 Straight into the icy water.
 He jerked his soaking foot back with a gasp.
 The lake’s chilly waters seeped through his boot, shooting up his leg and straight into his mind, instantly banishing any hope of sleep.

-The serious girls, as Radyn thought of them, always seemed more interested in Dace the bard, with his gentlemanly charisma, or Baergin’s muscled mercenaries.
+The serious girls, as Radyn thought of them, always seemed more interested in Dace the bard, or Baergin’s muscled mercenaries.
 Radyn was lean, but he wasn’t well-built like the fighters.
 He wasn’t short, but he wasn’t exactly tall either.
-His hair was too dark to be considered blonde – something of a rarity in this part of the Circle of Kingdoms – but it wasn’t dark enough for the brooding looks the girls so admired.
-And Uric hadn’t even considered the idea when Radyn had wanted to grow it.

 “What are you doing here?”
 Radyn asked.
 “You should be guarding the camp.”